 Budgeting is a complex activity best managed with your Business Services or Research Support representative.
 Please see below for an overview of the process.

 Budgeting at ASU is a set of activities, conducted annually, to establish spending limits and authority for the various accounts across the university.
 Budgeting at ASU is done for a fiscal year, which begins on July 1 and ends on June 30 the following year.
-A budget that is referred to as “FY16-17”, or, more commonly, “FY17,” indicates that the budget year starts on July 1, 2016 and ends on June 30, 2017.
+A budget that is referred to as “FY19-20”, or, more commonly, “FY20,” indicates that the budget year starts on July 1, 2019 and ends on June 30, 2020.

 The Associate Vice President for Planning and Budget is responsible for ASU’s overall budget process, but college and department employees contribute to this process by planning and entering budget information at regular intervals, including the annual budget preparation as well as quarterly forecast updates.
-Most commonly, the annual and quarterly budget forecasts are developed through communication between the CONHI business analyst and the department account manager responsible for the accounts/budget for that area.
+Most commonly, the annual and quarterly budget forecasts are developed through communication between the Edson Business Services office and the department account manager responsible for the accounts/budget for that area.

 ASU issues instructions and other information regarding budget development.